Jennifer Marlowe: Personal life

-An episode that reveals some cracks in Jennifer's "perfect" façade is the episode "Jennifer Falls in Love," where she falls for her first non-elderly boyfriend in years: Steel Hawthorne, a handsome blond repairman.
+An episode that reveals some cracks in Jennifer's "perfect" façade is "Jennifer Falls in Love," where she falls for her first non-elderly boyfriend in years: Steel Hawthorne, a handsome blond repairman.
 When he asks her for a loan, and then makes a pass at her friend, Bailey Quarters, Jennifer realizes that Steel is simply a gold-digger after her money, and she starts to question her own tendency to accept gifts from wealthy men.
 However, Mr. Carlson convinces her that she is nothing like Steel after all.

 However, Jennifer's relationships with the other female characters on the show display the amount of respect they have for her.
 Mr. Carlson's wife is very friendly towards Jennifer (with no hint of jealousy or concern over her husband's close platonic relationship with her), while Jennifer's relationship with Bailey is often that of two sisters (with Jennifer the older, more experienced one often watching out for the younger, more naive Bailey).
 The dynamic between them has been compared to that between Ginger and Mary Ann on Gilligan's Island.
 And although it is never stated outright, it is clear that Mama Carlson views Jennifer as the only person who is her equal at the station.

 For the bulk of the show's run, Jennifer is pursued endlessly by Herb Tarlek, the station's married sales manager, who even goes as far as to convince outside parties that he and Jennifer are romantically involved.
 Jennifer effortlessly rebuffs Herb's clumsy attempts at flirtation, before finally deciding to call his bluff (in the episode "Put Up or Shut Up") and accepting his offer of a date.
 Herb is so overwhelmed at even the remotest hint of his fantasies coming true that he begins to hyperventilate during their date, and the two end the night by agreeing to be friends.